borg286/sevtech/README.md

 * Vanilla chests are open so it is time to reorganize your stuff.
 Recall the drop-off button above can help keep things organized and your personal inventory clean.

 * You've unlocked the Hunting Dimension.
 Use sneak to enter the Hunting Dimension.
 Creeping moss changes what mobs spawn.
-Use the above soundproofing block to stop getting scared from the background noise it makes
+Use the above soundproofing block to stop getting scared from the background noise it makes, or build it a ways away from your base.

 * You can place water with chisels and bits.
 Likely to get fixed in the future.